jedick/diffipedia/README.md

 The results are saved to `data/AI_judgments.csv`.

 6. **Alignment:** Run `data/align_judge.R` to collect the alignment data into `data/alignment_text.txt`.
-The alignment data consist of True/False labels and rationales from the human aligner and rationales from the heuristic and few-shot prompts.
+The alignment text consist of True/False labels and rationales from the human aligner and rationales from the classifiers.
+A heuristic summary of the alignment text (made using a different LLM) is in `data/alignment_text_heuristic.txt`.

 7. **Evaluate:** Run `judge_disagreements.py --aligned` to run the aligned judge on the examples where the classifiers disagree;
 the results are saved to `data/AI_judgments_aligned.csv`.